 Please make sure to read the following instructions to assure the best results for your procedure.
-It is very important to refrain from of alcohol, Aspirin, Ibuprofen, Aleve or any form of blood thinners 24 hrs or more prior to your appointment.
+It is very important to refrain from alcohol, Aspirin, Ibuprofen, Aleve, or any form of blood thinners 24 hrs or more prior to your appointment.

 Tylenol is permitted for aches and pains, this medication will not interfere with the procedure.

-Refrain from Vit E and fish oil capsules at least 48 hrs prior to procedlure
+Refrain from Vit E and fish oil capsules at least 48 hrs prior to the procedure

 Thank you again!
 We look forward to seeing you.
 You are one step away from having beautiful brows!